JotaRandom/alie/configs/README.md

 echo "2.
 Desktop (Development)" read -p "Choice [1-2]: " profile_choice

-# Determinar script a ejecutar
+# Determine script to execute
 if [ "$fw_choice" = "1" ]; then
     if [ "$profile_choice" = "1" ]; then
         script="firewall/ufw-basic.sh"